nela.png

 Our Firm Handles

 Federal and state employment laws can be complex and difficult to understand.
 There is also a significant amount of misinformation out there regarding lawsuits against employers.
 This means you should not assume that you either do or do not have a valid legal claim against your employer based on what you have heard from family, friends, co-workers, or from the internet and social media.
+However, if you believe you have a valid legal claim, you should be able to pursue justice without upfront costs.
+That’s why we work on a contingency basis—you only pay when we achieve a successful outcome.

 We have learned, from decades of legal experience: